|Page Type:||Trip Report|

 I was happy to have bagged a couple of peaks this trip.
 Rather than be disappointed by not trying anything harder, I'd decided to just go with the week for what it was, and it was as fulfilling in its own way as a more climbing-oriented trip.

 We plan a cold breakfast tomorrow so we can wake up and go, and hang the food.

 Jay was as perfect a partner as I could ever have for a ramble such as ours, and we passed the week without a single tense moment I know of, the sort that can arise when you're one on one with someone for a few days.

 Up early this morning, out of my bag by 5:45.
 The light started coming on, and the view around our camp was in clear, yet soft focus, with green emerging from the gray, which in its turn bloomed into white as sun illuminated granite.
 I looked up to Royce Pass and the peaks lighting coral/gold on either side and remembered the joy of being a tiny speck in such a landscape.
 I got to sleep late the night before, and I suppose it's the same sense I have the night before I depart for one of these trips.
-A long way home to what I love most starts in a while, and I'm glad it begins with a morning walk in God's country.

 We started down at 7:25 and reached the trailhead at 9:35.
 We drove back to Bishop, where we stopped to drop off our remaining fuel at Sierra Mountaineering--we couldn't take it on the plane, and figured it would be put to good use there.
 After finding a shower, we ate fat at Jack's and stopped by the Looney Bean for coffee.